-- 8.1 Having taken all material planning considerations into account, it is found that subject to compliance with the attached conditions, the proposed development would be acceptable and compliant with the objectives of the relevant development plan policies and guidance.
+8.1 Having taken all material planning considerations into account, it is found that subject to compliance with the attached conditions, the proposed development would, on balance, be acceptable and compliant with the objectives of the relevant development plan policies and guidance.
 The proposal would have an acceptable impact on the amenities of neighbouring occupiers and the character and appearance of the application site, street scene and the locality more widely.
 On balance, there would be no harmful traffic, parking or highways impacts caused by the proposed development.
+This application is therefore recommended for approval.

+9 Recommendation

-This application is therefore recommended for approval. - 9 Recommendation - 9.1 GRANT PLANNING PERMISSION subject to the following conditions: - The development hereby permitted shall be begun not later than 3 years beginning with the date of this permission. - Reason: Required to be imposed pursuant to Section 91 of the Town and Country Planning Act 1990. - The development shall be carried out solely in accordance with the approved plans: 493-P01; 493-P03 Revision A. - Reason: To ensure the development is carried out in accordance with the development plan. - Notwithstanding the details shown on the plans submitted and otherwise hereby approved the development hereby permitted shall not commence, other than for groundworks and site preparation works, unless and until appropriately sized samples of the materials on the external elevations have been submitted to and approved in writing by the local planning authority.
+The development hereby permitted shall be begun not later than 3 years beginning with the date of this permission.

+Reason: Required to be imposed pursuant to Section 91 of the Town and Country Planning Act 1990.

+The development shall be carried out solely in accordance with the approved plans: 493-P01; 493-P04 Revision A.

+Reason: To ensure the development is carried out in accordance with the development plan.

+Notwithstanding the details shown on the plans submitted and otherwise hereby approved the development hereby permitted shall not commence, other than for groundworks and site preparation works, unless and until appropriately sized samples of the materials to be used on the external elevations of the development have been submitted to and approved in writing by the local planning authority.
 The works must then be carried out in full accordance with the approved materials before the development hereby approved is first occupied.